samuelgozi/nano-schema/README.md

 };
 ```

-Yep, its that simple.
+Yep, it's that simple.
 Each property has a specific role.
 Here is an explanation of what each of them does.

 - `allowedProps` - An array that lists all the allowed properties in the type schema, excluding 'type' and 'meta' which are reserved, and added automatically.
 - `validateType` - This method is the one that should contain the logic to allow or reject a value.
 It should return a Boolean, `true` if the value matches and `false` otherwise.